Making Incense Cones

 A base takes up most of the incense blend and is most often a wood powder.
 Bases are the fuel for your incense cones.
 The most popular bases used are sandalwood powders, clove powder, and makko powder, but you can also try evergreen powders, hardwood powders, and bark powders.
 Your base should have a light scent and burn easily.
 Some like to add powdered charcoal to help with burning.

 Binders hold the incense together and are normally gums or wood powder binders like makko powder.
 The nice thing about wood binders they also act as a base (makko).

 Aromatics give the incense blend scent.
-It can be a combination of scents or a single fragrance like rose.
+It can be a combination of scents or a single fragrance like lavender.
 If using resins (frankincense) for scent, don't add too much of it, they don't burn well.
 Feel free to play around with the aromatics in your blend.
-Try rose petal powder, sandalwood powder, clove powder, sage powder, cedar powder, etc.
+Try sandalwood powder, clove powder, sage powder, cedar powder, etc.